Oswego County’s confirmed COVID-19 cases hold steady at 50; no new cases Thursday

-OSWEGO COUNTY – Confirmed cases of coronavirus within the county remain at 50 as there have been no new positive cases reported over the past day, according to Oswego County Public Health Director Jiancheng Huang’s Thursday, April 16 update.
+OSWEGO — Confirmed cases of coronavirus within the county remain at 50, according to Oswego County Public Health Director Jiancheng Huang’s Thursday update.

 Thirty of the previous positive cases have since recovered and are no longer in mandatory quarantine.
-Two of the positive cases have died.
+Two residents with positive cases of the virus have died, leaving 18 active cases in the county.

 The total number of people tested: 1,112